-Yardwaste, which has been banned from Illinois landfills since July 1990, is picked up at the curb once a week by Allied Waste Services and transported to an IEPA-approved composting site.
+Yardwaste, which has been banned from Illinois landfills since July 1990, is picked up at the curb once a week by Republic Services and transported to an IEPA-approved composting site.

 A "user pay" system for yardwaste has been in effect since the July 1990 landscape waste ban.
 Each resident pays his proportionate share of this additional cost through the purchase of special yardwaste stickers that are required for the yardwaste to be collected.

 Even though curbside pickup and composting of yardwaste is an added cost, it is ecologically wise for yardwaste to be kept out of the landfills in order to conserve the quickly-disappearing landfill space.

 Illegal Dumping Could Cost You